Privacy Notice – SCC Employees / Contractors

 The type and amount of data we collect varies according to your relationship with us, but as an Employee or a Contractor, it is likely to include some or all of the items below:

-- Your first and last name, email address, postal address, phone number and other similar contact data.
+- Name and contact data.
+We collect your first and last name, email address, postal address, phone number and other similar contact data.

-- Salary, benefit and tax data, details of your bank account and National Insurance number.
+- Financial data.
+We collect salary, benefit and tax data, details of your bank account and National Insurance number.

-- Terms and conditions of your employment (including nationality, entitlement to work, CV and references), performance, qualifications and employment history.
+- Employment data.
+We collect terms and conditions of your employment (including nationality, entitlement to work, CV and references), performance, qualifications and employment history.

-- Details of any absences, leave, disciplinary proceedings or grievance proceedings.
+- HR data.
+We collect details of any absences, leave, disciplinary proceedings or grievance proceedings.

-- Content of messages, e-mails, letters or phone calls you send us.
+- Correspondence.
+We collect the content of messages, e-mails, letters or phone calls you send us.
 As part of this, certain phone conversations may be monitored and recorded.

 - We may collect other relevant information required to ensure SCC fulfil our obligations as an employer.